This Canopy Walk In Pennsylvania Takes You ‘Out On A Limb’ For Amazing Views

 Have you visited the Morris Arboretum?
 Did you take the “Out on a Limb” canopy walk?
 When is your favorite season to see the beautiful gardens?
 Tell us your stories in the comments!

 Meg is a Visual Media Editor & Writer for OnlyInYourState.
-She works in source research, concept development, article production, and video editing.
+She works in social media management, content production, video editing, and creative concept development.
 Meg enjoys playing with her food (cooking), writing furiously (at inconvenient moments), and exploring (everything and everywhere).